Tieske/Lua_library_template/readme.txt

 ===================================
 Create a new project and select; Visual C++, win32, win32 project In the wizard select 'DLL' and 'empty project'
-Add a new C file to the project (must be doen first, otherwise the C/C++ options won't show in VS2008)
+Add a new C file to the project (must be done first, otherwise the C/C++ options won't show in VS2008)

 Open the new project properties (rightclick -> properties) and set